Laz people: Language

 Lazuri is a complex and morphologically rich tongue belonging to the South Caucasian language family whose other members are Mingrelian, Svan and Georgian.
 N. Marr regarded Laz and Megrelian, two dialects of "linguistically one" language, as two languages.
 The Laz language does not have a written history, thus Turkish and Georgian serve as the main literary languages for the Laz people.
 Their folk literature has been transmitted orally and has not been systematically recorded.
 The first attempts at establishing a distinct Laz cultural identity and creating a literary language based on the Arabic alphabet was made by Faik Efendisi in the 1870s, but he was soon imprisoned by the Ottoman authorities, while most of his works were destroyed.
 During a relative cultural autonomy granted to the minorities in the 1930s, the written Laz literature—based on the Laz script—emerged in Soviet Georgia, strongly dominated by Soviet ideology.
 The poet Mustafa Baniṣi spearheaded this short-lived movement, but an official standard form of the tongue was never established.
 Since then, several attempts have been made to render the pieces of native literature in the Turkish and Georgian alphabets.
-A few native poets in Turkey such as Raşid Hilmi and Pehlivanoğlu have appeared later in the 20th century.
+A few native poets in Turkey including Raşid Hilmi Pehlivanoğlu, a well- known figure in Rize district, have appeared later in the 20th century.